Whitstable Harbour is not only a wonderful place to visit, it is also a fantastic place for learning and volunteering!

 If you're a teacher looking to take your students' education outside, or if you're a business interested in employer-supported volunteering, perhaps for World Oceans Day, Whitstable Harbour could be the answer.

-Canterbury City Council's Harbour and Foreshore Services work with local schools, companies and independent and volunteer groups to promote and deliver hands-on education sessions at the harbour on a range of environmental topics, coastal habitats, marine conservation and water safety topics.
-With over 15 years' experience, our programmes offer young people the opportunity to experience and explore the coast and marine environment.
-The project brings young people to the coast and provides a unique outdoor learning experience.
+Canterbury City Council's Harbour and Foreshore Services team works with schools, companies and volunteer groups to promote and deliver hands-on education sessions at the harbour on a range of environmental topics, coastal habitats, marine conservation and water safety topics.

-The Harbour and Foreshore Services is responsible for the management and delivery of a wide variety of coastal facilities and assets along the district's coastline.
-As part of this responsibility, the department is keen to promote various environmental and education activities linked to our coast, the outdoors as well as the wider environment in general.
+The Harbour and Foreshore Services team is responsible for the management and delivery of a wide variety of coastal facilities and assets along the district's coastline.
+As part of this responsibility, the team is keen to promote various environmental and education activities linked to our coast, the outdoors as well as the wider environment in general.

 Our programmes explore all aspects of the coastal environment, from intertidal ecology to renewable energy (offshore wind power), coastal threats and highlights the importance of personal responsibility.
 Sessions can be tailored to term-time topics and delivered in a location that provides all the appropriate field trip amenities.

-Staff are on hand to help with the organisation and planning of such field study events, looking at tidal conditions and forecasts, right through to determining the best location for a visiting group needs, e.g. close access to facilities.
+Staff are on hand to help with the organisation and planning of such field study events, looking at tidal conditions and forecasts, right through to determining the best location for a visiting group needs, eg close access to facilities.

 The services are designed to illustrate how important it is to protect our marine and coastal habitats by delivering interactive hands-on activities and sessions on coastal habitats, conservation and renewable energy.
 We believe it is vital that the next generation understands the importance of these natural assets and resources, how they can be used effectively and how they can be protected and conserved for the future.